 - If the mixture is sticking to your hands, try oiling them first.
 Or use a cookie scoop to get evenly sized meatballs.

-Drop them into a batch of Sunday Gravy or simply simmer them in a jar of pasta sauce.
+Drop them into a batch of homemade tomato sauce or simply simmer them in a jar of pasta sauce.
 You can’t go wrong!

 - 1 teaspoon garlic powder

 - 1/4 cup shredded Parmesan cheese